DigiCube: Music

 Starting with Tobal No. 1 Original Sound Track in 1996, DigiCube published soundtracks of Square and Square Enix video games, as well as a few soundtracks of video games from other companies and a few non-video game-related albums.
 The last release was Piano Collections: Final Fantasy VII in 2003.
 The planned release of Front Mission 4 Plus 1st Original Soundtrack was cancelled following DigiCube's demise, although it and most of DigiCube's catalog was eventually re-printed by Square Enix.
 Digicube released 80 video game soundtrack albums during its existence, generally from games developed or published by Square/Square Enix, as well as 8 other albums.

 Perfect Works

 Perfect Works is a series of video game-related books published by DigiCube.
 Only three books were published: the first was dedicated to Xenogears and printed in October 1998 in Japan.
 One book dedicated to SaGa Frontier 2 and another one dedicated to Front Mission 3 were released in 1999.

 These books contain artwork, timelines and detailed descriptions of events of the related games.
-The Xenogears Perfect Works notably contains detailed information of the world where the game is set, giving indepth descriptions of the characters, creatures, geographical and historical settings, covering all the intended six episodes of Xenogears.
+The Xenogears Perfect Works notably contains detailed information of the world where the game is set, giving in-depth descriptions of the characters, creatures, geographical and historical settings, covering all the intended six episodes of Xenogears.